SavingByCoding/Platform/README.md

 ## FAQ

-If you have questions about Codeology and want answers, then email our team at savingbycoding@gmail.com!
+If you have questions about Codeology and want answers, feel free to email our team at savingbycoding@gmail.com!